 Almost everything you own and use for personal or investment purposes is a capital asset.
 Examples include a home, personal-use items like household furnishings, and stocks or bonds held as investments.
-When a capital asset is sold, the difference between the basis in the asset and the amount it is sold for is a capital gain or a capital loss.
-Generally, an asset's basis is its cost; however, if you received the asset as a gift or inheritance, refer to Topic 703 for information about your basis.
+When you sell a capital asset, the difference between the basis in the asset and the amount you sell it for is a capital gain or a capital loss.
+Generally, an asset's basis is its cost to the owner, but if you received the asset as a gift or inheritance, refer to Topic 703 for information about your basis.
 You have a capital gain if you sell the asset for more than your basis.
 You have a capital loss if you sell the asset for less than your basis.
 Losses from the sale of personal-use property, such as your home or car, are not deductible.

 Capital gains and losses are classified as long-term or short-term.
 If you hold the asset for more than one year before you dispose of it, your capital gain or loss is long-term.
 If you hold it one year or less, your capital gain or loss is short-term.
 To determine how long you held the asset, count from the day after the day you acquired the asset up to and including the day you disposed of the asset.

-Capital gains and deductible capital losses are reported on Form 1040, Schedule D (PDF), Capital Gains and Losses, and on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets.
-If you have a net capital gain, that gain may be taxed at a lower tax rate than your ordinary income tax rates.
+Report most sales and other capital transactions and calculate gain or loss on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets, then summarize capital gains and deductible capital losses on Form 1040, Schedule D (PDF), Capital Gains and Losses.
+If you have a net capital gain, a lower tax rate may apply to the gain than the tax rate that applies to your ordinary income.
 The term "net capital gain" means the amount by which your net long-term capital gain for the year is more than your net short-term capital loss for the year.
 The term "net long-term capital gain" means long-term capital gains reduced by long-term capital losses including any unused long-term capital loss carried over from previous years.
-Generally, for most taxpayers, net capital gain is taxed at rates no higher than 15%.
+The tax rate on most net capital gain is no higher than 15% for most taxpayers.
 Some or all net capital gain may be taxed at 0% if you are in the 10% or 15% ordinary income tax brackets.
-However, beginning in 2013, a new 20% rate on net capital gain applies to the extent that a taxpayer’s taxable income exceeds the thresholds set for the new 39.6% ordinary tax rate ($400,000 for single; $450,000 for married filing jointly or qualifying widow(er); $425,000 for head of household, and $225,000 for married filing separately).
+However, a 20% rate on net capital gain applies in tax years 2013 and later to the extent that a taxpayer’s taxable income exceeds the thresholds set for the new 39.6% ordinary tax rate ($406,750 for single; $457,600 for married filing jointly or qualifying widow(er); $432,200 for head of household, and $228,800 for married filing separately).
 For more information, refer to Publication 505, Tax Withholding and Estimated Tax.

 There are a few other exceptions where capital gains may be taxed at rates greater than 15%: